 Frances Usher has a Bachelor of Fine Arts in Sculpture and Painting and a Bachelor of Education in Visual Arts, both from Queens University.
 After leaving the classroom, she opened up her own studio as an artist for hire from 1994 to 2012.
 During this time, she was involved with many municipal, corporate and private commissions involving themed works both sculptural and flat.
 As a result, she has worked in a variety of materials such as metal, stone, concrete, glass, resin, as well as oils, acrylic, watercolour and many dry mediums.

-With her family all grown, Fran’s commitment to group and juried shows is taking on a much more prevalent role.
+With her family all grown, Fran’s commitment to exhibiting her work has taken on a much more prevalent role.
 Her continued involvement in local arts councils and municipal galleries, has given her a chance to exercise her educational background and to promote art awareness community wide.